yuvaldori/gigaspaces-wiki-jekyll/release_notes/100supported-platforms.markdown

 - IBM 1.6.0 - XAP was tested using IBM JVM version 1.6.0 SR15.
 - IBM 1.7.0 - XAP was tested using IBM JVM version 1.7.0 SR6.

+{%note%}
+Using IBM jdk there might be a problem in xml parsing package bundled with jdk,in previous GS version the xml parsing package was bundled with the product.
+Starting with 10.1 this is no longer the case.
+In case of a problem 'working' xml parsing package should be added to GS boot class path.
+{%endnote%}

 GigaSpaces recommends that customers upgrade to a fully-supported environment, such as the latest GigaSpaces XAP 10.0.x and the latest *Java 1.7/1.8 SDK.

 # End-of-Life Java Versions